You can use categories and tags to organize content and help visitors find content that interests them. Categories and tags are available in:

 Impact on search

-Tags and categories are indexed for search in Search Blocks, so they're useful in helping visitors find relevant content on your site.
+Categories and tags are indexed for search in Search Blocks, so they're useful in helping visitors find relevant content on your site.
 For more information, visit Using Search Blocks.

-Tags and categories are also indexed by search engines.
+Categories and tags are also indexed by search engines.